Torus knotted Reeb dynamics and the Calabi invariant: The ECH chain complex

-In order to establish the behavior of the differential, we will need to show that currents between {certain pairs of admissible Reeb orbit sets}, which are counted by the differential, must be given in terms of unions of cylinders (one of which is nontrivial).
-To do so, we will make use of $J_0$, a variant of the ECH index\footnote{Note that $J_0$ is NOT the standard almost complex structure on $\C^n$.} from \cite[\S 6]{Hrevisit}, which bounds the topological complexity of a $J$-holomorphic curve $C$.
-The index $J_0$ and its related variants enjoy many of the same basic properties as the ECH index $I$.
+In order to establish the behavior of the differential, we will show that currents between {certain pairs of admissible Reeb orbit sets}, which are counted by the differential, must be given in terms of unions of cylinders (one of which is nontrivial).
+Lemma \ref{lem:d0g0}, establishes for any $\lambda_{p,q,\varepsilon}$-compatible almost complex structure that the differential coefficient for key index difference one pairs is well-defined and counts only cylinders.
+The proof makes use of the topological index $J_0$, a variant of the ECH index\footnote{Note that $J_0$ is NOT the standard almost complex structure on $\C^n$.} from \cite[\S 6]{Hrevisit}, which bounds the topological complexity of a $J$-holomorphic curve $C$.
+The index $J_0$ and its related variants enjoy many of the same basic properties as the ECH index $I$, which we summarize as needed below.

 \begin{definition} If $\alpha=\{ (\alpha_i,m_i) \}$ and $\beta = \{ (\beta_j,n_j) \}$ are Reeb currents with $[\alpha]=[\beta] \in H_1(Y),$ and if $Z \in H_2(Y,\alpha,\beta)$, then we define

 where

 The differences between the definition of $I$ in Definition \ref{defn:ECHI} and $J_0$ are that the sign of the relative Chern class term is switched and the Conley-Zehnder terms are slightly different, as we do not sum to the last respective $m_i$ and $n_j$ iterates of $\alpha$ and $\beta$. \end{definition}